scylladb/scylladb/docs/alternator.md

 Our goal is that any application written to use Amazon DynamoDB could be run, unmodified, against Scylla with Alternator enabled.
 However, at this stage the Alternator implementation is incomplete, and some of DynamoDB's API features are not yet supported.
-The following section documents the extent of Alternator's compatibility with DynamoDB, and will be updated as the work progresses and compatibility continues to improve.
+The extent of Alternator's compatibility with DynamoDB is described in the "current compatibility" section below.

+## Running Alternator
+By default, Scylla does not listen for DynamoDB API requests.
+To enable such requests, you must set the `alternator-port` configuration option (via command line or YAML) to the port on which you wish to listen for DynamoDB API requests.

+For example., "`--alternator-port=8000`" on the command line will run Alternator on port 8000 - the traditional port used by DynamoDB.

+By default, Scylla listens on this port on all network interfaces.
+To listen only on a specific interface, pass also an "`alternator-address`" option.

+DynamoDB clients usually specify a single "endpoint" address, e.g., `dynamodb.us-east-1.amazonaws.com`, and a DNS server hosted on that address distributes the connections to many different backend nodes.
+Alternator does not yet provide such a DNS server, so you should either supply your own (having it return one of the live Scylla nodes at random, with a TTL of a few seconds), or you should use a different mechanism to distribute different DynamoDB requests to different Scylla nodes, to balance the load.

+Alternator tables are stored as Scylla tables in the "alternator" keyspace.
+This keyspace is initialized when Alternator first boots, with replication factor hard-coded to 1 (FIXME: this will need to change).

 ## Current compatibility with DynamoDB

+Our goal is that any application written to use Amazon DynamoDB could be run, unmodified, against Scylla with Alternator enabled.
+However, at this stage the Alternator implementation is incomplete, and some of DynamoDB's API features are not yet supported.
+This section documents the extent of Alternator's compatibility with DynamoDB, and will be updated as the work progresses and compatibility continues to improve.

 ### API Server
 * Transport: HTTP mostly supported, but small features like CRC header and